A Guide to Basic Competitive Analysis

 Conclusion

-This competitor audit is rather basic and may miss a few things that are important in your industry.
+This competitive analysis is rather basic and may miss a few things that are important in your industry.
 The purpose of this blog is to give you an idea of the things you should be looking for; great ways to pull the data so you can analyze it.
-Adding to this process when needed will only yield more information and results.
+Adding to this process when needed as you conduct your competitor analysis will only yield more information and results.